gmdfalk/blockify/README.md

 }
 ```

-Then use it via e.g. `bl t` to toggle playback.
+Then use it via e.g. `bl` to get current song info or `bl t` to toggle playback.

 ##### CLI
 Blockify has a CLI/daemon that you can start with `blockify`.